MarieHouillon/FACILE-RS-actions/docs/tutorials/02_release_gitlab.md

 - local: .gitlab/ci/cff.gitlab-ci.yml
 ```

-We will now add a stage `release` that will contain the release jobs, abd add some variables that will be used in this jobs.
+We will now add a stage `release` that will contain the release jobs, and add some variables that will be used in this jobs.
 We will also include the configuration file of the release jobs that we will create as `.gitlab/ci/release.gitlab-ci.yml`:
 ```
 stages: